Codecademy/docs/content/go/concepts/data-types/data-types.md

 ### Integers

+Integers are number-types that are either:

+* Signed (`int`) integers that can be positive or negative.
+* Unsigned (`uint`) integers ranging from 0 to positive infinity.

-Integers can come as signed(ϵ Natural Numbers) or unsigned(ϵ Integers).
-Signed integers are declared with int and unsigned integers are declared with uint.
-Each comes in 4 different memory sizes.
+Each integer value comes in 4 different memory sizes.

 - 8-bit: `int8 / uint8`
 - 16-bit: `int16 / uint16`